-Pillow Soft Whole Wheat Gingerdoodles!
-A cross between a molasses gingersnap cookie and a snickerdoodle – basically pure heaven.
-Made a touch healthier with whole wheat flour, part butter and part coconut oil.
+These Pillow Soft Gingerdoodle cookies are a cross between a molasses gingersnap cookie and a snickerdoodle – with all those gingerbread spices.
+Made a touch healthier with whole wheat flour, part butter and part coconut oil, it’s the best ginger cookie recipe.
+The perfect old-fashioned cookie for Christmas and the holidays!

 Gingerdoodle… It sounds kind of like a dog… Oh yes, I am thinking of a golden doodle.
 Very different and completely unrelated…

-So a GINGERDOODLE is like a cross between a gingersnap and a snickerdoodle cookie.
-If you’re anything like me and have a love for spices (and cookies) then you’ll love these.
-I kind of could’t stop eating them… Meaning I ate three in a row.
+So GINGERDOODLE cookies are like a cross between a gingersnap and a snickerdoodle cookie.
+If you’re anything like me and have a love for spices (and cookies), then you’ll love this ginger cookie recipe.
+I kind of couldn’t stop eating them… Meaning I ate three in a row.
 The first two were 100% for quality assurance, obviously.
 The third for pure pleasure.
 But I easily could have eaten a fourth.
-Mind you, I did make them pretty small so let’s just pretend I really only ate two cookies.
+Mind you, I did make these gingerdooles pretty small, so let’s just pretend I really only ate two cookies.

-Alright but seriously these gingerdoodles give me all the feels.
+Alright but seriously, these gingerdoodle cookies give me all the feels.
 After taking this week somewhat slow to get back into the groove of things, baking these cookies brought me back to my roots.
 My roots of baking and my love for sharing classic desserts with a healthier twist.
 My outlook on food (and relationship with it) has evolved quite a bit since I started my blog, but I’ve always still loved baking traditional recipes with a modern spin.
+And this easy cookie recipe is perfect for Christmas and the holidays!

 - whole wheat white flour (see notes)